 "And the Lord respected Abel and his offering, BUT HE DID NOT RESPECT CAIN AND HIS OFFERING . . ."
 (Genesis 4:2 - 5)

-When one considers his jealousy toward his brother that drove him to finally murder him, a poor attitude in giving offerings to God is very plausible.
+When one considers the jealousy of Cain toward his brother that drove him to finally murder him, a poor attitude in giving offerings to God is very plausible.
 This attitude was likely a factor in offering to him poor quality products rather than the very best.

-Cain's mental attitude was a key factor in displeasing the Almighty.
+The mental attitude of Cain was a key factor in displeasing the Almighty.
 Our Father knows man's inner thoughts.
 The Apostle Paul's writings attest to the fact that while He may like a person who is generous, he loves those who do so out of a heart of cheerfulness and not grudgingly (2Corinthians 9:7).

 33. You serpents, you offspring of vipers, how shall you escape the judgment of Gehenna?
-34. Because of this, behold, I send to you prophets and wise men and scribes; and some of them you shall kill and crucify, and some of them you shall scourge in your synagogues, and some of them you shall persecute from city to city; 35.
-So that upon you may come all the righteous blood poured out upon the earth, from the blood of Abel the righteous, unto the blood of Zacharias son of Barachias, whom you murdered between the temple and the altar (Matthew 23:33 - 35)
+34. Because of this, behold, I send to you prophets . . .
+35. So that upon you may come all the righteous blood poured out upon the earth, from the blood of Abel the righteous . . .
+(Matthew 23:33, 35).